barriosjorge/gmt_docs/src/SWC_standards/specifications/hardware_requirements_inc.rst

   **SWC-DCS-0045: IO Module sizing**

-    Additional reserve space for IO Modules per DIN rail in the allocated Standard Electronic Cabinet (SEC) shall be more than 20% (TBC)
+    Additional reserve space for IO Modules per DIN rail in the allocated Standard Electronic Cabinet (SEC) should be more than 20% (TBC)

   **SWC-DCS-0046: Not equipped I/O channel additional reserve**

-    Additional reserve I/O channels (not equipped) per type shall be more than 20% (TBC)
+    Additional reserve I/O channels (not equipped) per type should be more than 20% (TBC)

   **SWC-DCS-0047: Equipped I/O channel additional reserve**

-    Additional reserve I/O channels (equipped) per type shall be more than 5% (TBC)
+    Additional reserve I/O channels (equipped) per type should be more than 5% (TBC)